-Tarik chose to study a Master of Education at Melbourne Graduate School of Education as it allows him to blend his background in veterinary and agricultural sciences with his passion for teaching.
-Tarik is also very active in the volunteer and mentoring space and is an MGSE Student Ambassador for the Master of Education in the Education Ambassador Program, and a Student Peer Mentor in the MGSE Peer Mentoring Program.
-In 2020, Tarik was also a runner up in the 'Victorian Student of the Year – Internationalisation' category at the Victorian International Education Awards.
+Tarik chose to study a Master of Education at the Faculty of Education as it allowed him to blend his background in veterinary and agricultural sciences with his passion for teaching.
+While studying, Tarik was also very active in the volunteer and mentoring space, serving as a Student Ambassador for the Master of Education in the Education Ambassador Program, and a Student Peer Mentor in the Peer Mentoring Program.
+In 2020, Tarik was also a runner-up in the 'Victorian Student of the Year – Internationalisation' category at the Victorian International Education Awards.

 Q: Can you please briefly outline your life prior to studying this program?

 I completed my undergraduate degree in Animal and Veterinary Science with full honours at La Trobe University, where I also was a part of the sheep endocrinology research team.
 During my time at La Trobe, I was part of In2Science (a school program mentoring in STEM), winning the most dedicated mentor award.
 This is where my education passion and flare started alongside with starting a registered NGO, Tools4Schools, which looked at donating good used tertiary equipment to low socioeconomic schools.

 Q: Are you studying full time or part time?
 Do you have any other commitments outside of your studies?

 I’m currently studying full time at the Faculty of Education.
 I’m also working as an academic at Ormond College teaching various agricultural subjects such as Agricultural Biochemistry, Livestock Management and Soil Science.

 My commitments outside of my studies include volunteering in the Stephanie Alexander Kitchen Garden program as a kitchen instructor to primary school children twice a week.
 I also sit on the board of the registered NGO Play Without Boundaries (PWB), which looks at helping disadvantaged children across former Yugoslavia and the Balkans.